zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-04-23】[EmenstaNougat / ESP32-BlueJammer](https://github.com/EmenstaNougat/ESP32-BlueJammer) - The ESP32-BlueJammer (Bluetooth jammer, BLE jammer, WiFi jammer, RC jammer) disrupts 2.4GHz communications.
+Using an ESP32 and nRF24 modules, it generates noise and unnecessary packets, causing interference between the devices communicating, making them unable to work as intended.
+Ideal for controlled disruption and security testing.
 * 【2025-04-22】[PanXProject / awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 20,000+ hours and 200+ free courses with certificates in IT, CS, Design and Business.
 * 【2025-04-19】[darkseal-org / lol-skins](https://github.com/darkseal-org/lol-skins) - [⭐] A community-maintained repository featuring all official League of Legends skins and chromas as custom skin format.
 * 【2025-04-18】[MicrosoftDocs / entra-docs](https://github.com/MicrosoftDocs/entra-docs) - This is the public repo for Microsoft Entra documentation